rganesh03/Planetary-Physics-Sim/README.md

-Absolutely, Rishi — here’s a polished, recruiter-friendly `README.md` tailored to your orbital simulation project.
-It highlights your technical rigor, creative polish, and thoughtful architecture.

----

 ## Orbital Simulation — Real-Time Gravity Visualizer

 A lightweight, real-time simulation of gravitational interactions between celestial bodies using Newtonian physics and SDL2 for rendering.
 Designed for experimentation, visualization, and educational insight into orbital mechanics.